betterscientificsoftware/bssw.io/Articles/Blog/2021-02-AgileInSSwDev.md

 adoption of Agile principles have affected these two  areas of software development could not be more different.

-In enterprise software, Agile methods has served to reduce the upfront overheads and made  processes more nimble.
+In enterprise software, Agile methods have served to reduce the upfront overheads and made  processes more nimble.
 In most science domains, the software development process has traditionally resembled dysfunctional Agile, in the sense that the development was